 Each first-year student is assigned a faculty advisor who provides guidance during the first and second years.
-The advisor will help the student plan the fall course schedule during Orientation.
-At that time, each student also takes a variety of placement and proficiency tests.
-The results of these tests enable the student and advisor to discuss and agree upon appropriate courses and to initiate development of a balanced academic program.
+Utilizing the results of placement exams during Orientation, the student and advisor discuss and agree upon appropriate courses to develop a balanced academic program.